The relativity of Balanced Connections

 Conclusion

 The DAC III is a remarkably well-planted, robust, and impressively dynamic performer.
 The DAC III Balanced SP provides a lusher and gentler presentation with significantly increased resolution, precision, and refinement.
-These differences aside, both possess the unusual capacity to provide a decidedly continuous, non-electronic, emotion-inducing delivery without retaining superb neutrality, upbeat pacing, and excellent dynamic impact.
+These differences aside, both possess the unusual capacity to provide a decidedly continuous, non-electronic, emotion-inducing delivery while retaining superb neutrality, upbeat pacing, and excellent dynamic impact.
 The result is that they encourage long listening sessions, evoking a deep emotional connection while never failing to make the foot tap.

 External Links